 Your rights

-If your LA is not delivering Section F of the EHC plan, you should take these steps:
+If your LA is not delivering some or all of Section F of the EHC plan, you should take action:

-It is best to discuss any problems with your child’s teacher and head teacher first, to see if a quick solution can be found.
+It is best to discuss any problems with your child’s teacher and head teacher (or equivalent) first, to check what is happening and see if a quick solution can be found.
+It’s worth keeping a diary, log or another sort of written record of the special educational provision which isn’t being made and keeping it updated.
+This sort of paper trail is helpful evidence.

 3) Consider changes to the EHC plan

 If the EHC plan is not specific about exactly what is needed, it will be harder to enforce.
+This is because your LA may say that the provision you are saying needs to be made is not what the EHC plan says your child is entitled to.
 You can find out more about what an EHC plan should contain on our website.

 4) Escalate the matter

-If you complain but do not receive an adequate response, you may wish to escalate your complaint to the Local Government and Social Care Ombudsman.
-Alternatively, if complaining to the Ombudsman is not appropriate – for example, because the matter is serious and urgent – you may need to consider judicial review.
+If you complained but do not receive an adequate response, you may wish to escalate your complaint to the Local Government and Social Care Ombudsman.
+Alternatively, if you complained and escalating your complaint to the Ombudsman is not appropriate – for example, because the matter is or has become serious and urgent – you may need to consider judicial review.